Teradata/product-help/IMC/Consumption-Dashboard/Customer-Data-Space.md

-### Customer Data Space
+### Customer Data Space (CDS)

-Indicates the number of terabytes of uncompressed storage your system uses.
-This number is updated weekly.
+Indicates the number of terabytes of storage your system is using.
+It's updated weekly.

 CDS includes space used for:
 - User-defined tables